 In the meantime I also wrote a companion tale to bridge both the first book and the second, giving a little more insight into my angel in a free short story available on my website and on various writer’s sites.

-So over two books, and another which is still a work in progress, theatrical drama-queens deal with unrequited passion, artistically-questionable plays, the mysticism of the Afterlife, and a loveable self-doubting angel named Guy.
+So now over three books in the Actors and Angels series, including one that has won a Rainbow Award, theatrical drama-queens deal with unrequited passion, artistically-questionable plays, the mysticism of the Afterlife, and a loveable self-doubting angel named Guy.